 There is also a more direct approach – ask your potential or existing customers about companies that they consider as your competition.
 Visiting all your users and asking them personally sounds like fun and company-paid traveling but your boss might be not enthusiastic about it.
 Calling is boring, writing emails too.
 Asking visitors to your website?
 Yeah, sounds better.
 Visitors to your website are a great source of information about your competition.
 Many of them already know similar solutions and compare you to them.
 So here comes a bit of self-promotion.

 If you want to ask your visitors about the competition you can launch an on-site survey and collect their answers.
 You won’t be surprised that I recommend Survicate.
-You can ask visitors, which competitors they know or if they already use solutions of your competition.
+You can ask visitors, which competitors they know or if they already use solutions to your competition.
 Pro tip: use widgets to run a post-purchase survey to ask customers which competitors they considered and why they decided to choose you.
 Pricing starts at $49 a month.

 I hope you learned a lot and know how to spy on the competition.
 You know 10 techniques of spying and tools that you can use to implement them.
 Just remember about the etiquette of spies – don’t simply copy your competitors.
 All data gathered using described tools should make you smarter and help you create your own strategy.